 If you think Ethereum is so valuable because it has the second biggest market cap and a relatively high value per unit, then you really missed the point.
 And just by trading and hodling the cryptocurrency, you are actually kicking yourself out of a much greater opportunity.

 It’s true that the cryptocurrency market is a little bit of a wild west these days, and many people are just looking to get some profits.
-However understanding Ethereum will bring you a glimpse of what Vitalik Buterin’s bigger picture is and why his project is so great.
+However, understanding Ethereum will give you a glimpse of Vitalik Buterin’s bigger picture and why his project is so great.

 Table of Contents

 First of all, Ethereum is a platform founded by Vitalik Buterin in the pursuit of making the internet decentralized, where the code is the law.
-The coin is actually called Ether.
+Its coin is the most well-known altcoin, more than a regular cryptocurrency, the Ether.

-Ethereum is a do it yourself platform for decentralized applications (DAPP).
-It allows you to build an application that no single person controls, and is backed by blockchain technology.
-Therefore it removes the need for a third party and everything is managed through smart contracts.
+Ethereum is a do-it-yourself platform for decentralized applications (DAPP).
+It allows you to build an application that no single person controls and is backed by blockchain technology.
+Therefore, it removes the need for a third party, as everything is managed through smart contracts.

-The dapps are built through Solidity, and you are virtually able to give them any capabilities.
+The dapps are built through Solidity and Vyper, and you are virtually able to give them virtually any capabilities.

-The platform is rather complex and continuously evolving, so, we won’t get into coding specifics.
-But in understanding Ethereum it’s enough to know that there are 3 main aspects:
+The platform is rather complex and continuously evolving, so we won’t get into coding specifics.
+But to understand Ethereum, it’s enough to know that it has a main aspect:

-As for how big the Ethereum blockchain is, it has reached a size of 132.27 GB in January 2020.
+As for how big the Ethereum blockchain is, it reached a size of 646.28 GB in April 2022.